fldbock/aws-tiered-storage/02_LABINSTRUCTIONS/STAGE2.md

 # Storage Tiering

-Click on your bucket name and got "management".
+Click on your bucket name and go to "management".

 Click on "Create lifecycle rule" under "Lifecycle rules".